 As a young military officer, Gaddafi was sent to England for training, undergoing a course at an Army School in Beckensfield from April to August 1966.
-During this period, he expressed a profound dislike for what he perceived as the patronising racism at the core of British society.
+During this period, he expressed a profound dislike for what he perceived as the patronising Racism at the core of British society.

 He described experiencing ill-treatment from certain British officers, whom he suggested might have been Jewish, characterising their behaviour as rude and bullying and attributing it to the legacy of colonisation.
 Conversely, an officer overseeing his course observed him as an amusing, cheerful, hardworking, and conscientious individual who successfully navigated the challenges of learning English.

 Despite these efforts, Gaddafi is reported to have stubbornly refused to fully embrace English language learning and maintained a rude demeanour towards British officers, ultimately failing his examinations.
-He was noted to have liked the area of High Wycombe.

 Gaddafi ascended to power through a coup in the 1970s and, from the outset, viewed himself not merely as the leader of one nation but as an international revolutionary whose destiny was to challenge the West.